aws-samples/ec2-lamp-server/README.md

 By using the template, you accept license agreement of all software that is installed in the EC2 instance.

 ## Requirements
-- EC2 instance must be provisioned in a subnet with IPv4 internet connectivity.
+- EC2 instance must be provisioned in a subnet with outbound IPv4 internet connectivity.
 - To use [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) with HTTPS, either [request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) or [import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).